Gardner Army Airfield auxiliary fields: Taft Field

 Taft Field or Taft Field Aux No. 5 or Taft-Kern Field was 5 miles east of the city of Taft, California and 16.5 miles east of Maricopa, California at in Kern County.
-Taft Field was 2 miles southeast of Gardner Army Airfield and 20 miles southwest of Bakersfield.
+Taft Field was 2 miles northwest of Gardner Army Airfield and 20 miles southwest of Bakersfield.
 In 1941 the Army acquired the 250-acre land from the private parties.
 The Taft Field was closed on 27 September 1945.
 Taft Field was east of what is now California State Route 33 and north of California State Route 166, the site is now back to farmland and a faint trace of the outline of the airfield remains.